asteroid-lang/asteroid/index.md

 let dogs = [fido,buddy,bella].

+-- let dogs introduce themselves for d in dogs do let hs = d @hello_string (). -- call member function on object io @println hs. end

 -- print out all the dogs that know how to fetch for (Dog(name,tricks) if type @tostring tricks is ".*fetch.*") in dogs do io @println (name+" knows how to fetch"). end
 ```
+Notice that we have a user supplied constructor function `__init__` as well as a member function `hello_string`
+in the structure.
+Object identity in functions in supplied via the `this` keyword.

 What is perhaps striking in the for loop is that rather than searching through the list of tricks for a "fetch" trick for each dog
 match at a loop iteration, we cast the list of tricks as a string
 and then use regular expression matching on it to see if it contains a "fetch" trick.
 The output is,
 ```
-Fido knows how to fetch
+Hello, my name is Fido and my tricks are play dead and fetch Hello, my name is Buddy and my tricks are sit stay and roll over Hello, my name is Bella and my tricks are roll over and fetch Fido knows how to fetch
 Bella knows how to fetch
 ```